aerocyber/osmata-spec/README.md

 - `Name`:: Required:: Name given to the mapped URL
 - `Url`:: Required:: Url to be osmated
 - `Category`:: Optional:: For sorting in supported apps, Category contains list of string
+- `Date`:: Optional:: If present, use the date for converting to HTML and vise versa.
+If not, use current system date.

 ### Footer